-For our Christmas parties at PADT we generally have over 40 employees so a traditional secret Santa gift exchange takes to long.
+For our Christmas parties at PADT, we generally have over 40 employees so a traditional secret Santa gift exchange takes too long.
 At some point, we downloaded a right-left gift exchange story from the internet and it was a big hit.
 When we ran out of stories on the internet, we started writing our own, usually in some sort of over-the-top style.
-This years Christmas party involved sorting employees into Elf Families for some games we played.
-That made it kind of obvious that we should make the story Elf Family related as well.
+This year’s Christmas party involved sorting employees into Elf Families for some games we played.
+That made it kind of obvious that we should make the story Elf Family-related as well.

 Here is how it works: